hannesdatta/course-dprep/content/_index.md

 -------

-## Learn How to Engineer data sets and manage research projects efficiently
+## Engineer data sets and manage research projects efficiently

 Welcome to the course website of dPrep, where you learn how to __efficiently manage empirical (marketing) research projects__.